The fire alarm system in Lawrence Hall malfunctioned and was stuck playing a loud tone around 3 a.m. on Sunday, Nov. 3.

 While Hill attributed the problem to a faulty breaker, those familiar with fire alarm systems disagree.

-Douglass said that the continuous tone is the pre-announcement tone, which plays for right when the fire alarm system is activated or if a person presses a button on the fire alarm system panel to talk through the speakers like on a PA system.
+Douglass said that the continuous tone is the pre-announcement tone, which plays when the fire alarm system is activated or if a person presses a button on the fire alarm system panel to talk through the speakers like on a PA system.

 However, Douglass said that Lawrence Hall’s fire alarm system’s audio controller module – called the ACM-1 – failed, causing the tone to play repeatedly.